-Or by appointment, in person or by phone/Skype, as early as 6:00am weekdays.
-Use Canvas mail to set up a meeting.
+Use Canvas mail to set up an appointment, in person or by phone/Skype, as early as 6:00am weekdays.

 "This course focuses on the server side of web application development technologies.
 Topics include understanding, installing and configuring various server side technologies such as web servers, scripting engines and databases.
 Students will also learn PHP to address server side scripting and its interplay with the client side response.
 Students will produce a large scale, dynamic web application to illustrate their application of the course topics.
 Examinations of database connectivity, web service models and the importance of XML will be provided."
 Prerequisites: CS 216, CIS 255.
 Credits: 4.
 (Source: SVSU Course Catalog.)